Voxel-Fox-Ltd/VoxelBotUtils/docs/interactions-howto.rst

 Interactions need to be responded to, or it shows as "this interaction has failed" in the Discord UI.
 The Discord API supports a few ways of responding:

-* :code:`defer` an interaction, which gives a "processing" message, and respond later.
+* :method:`defer<voxelbotutils.InteractionMessageable.defer>` an interaction, which gives a "processing" message, and respond later.
-* :code:`defer_update` an interaction, which doesn't give a processing message, and respond later.
+* :method:`defer_update<voxelbotutils.InteractionMessageable.defer_update>` an interaction, which doesn't give a processing message, and respond later.
 This is only available on components.
-* :code:`respond` to an interaction, and receive no :class:`discord.Message` object back.
+* :method:`respond<voxelbotutils.InteractionMessageable.respond>` to an interaction, and receive no :class:`discord.Message` object back.

-Using the :func:`respond` method will send a type 4 response in the backend, which means that you're unable to receive a message object back from the API, but it does allow you to give responses without showing the loading symbol - a use case for this could be an ephemeral message saying "you can't use this button" or suchlike.

 Slash Commands
 ------------------------------------------

-One of the inbuilt cogs in VBU allows you to automatically add all public commands (anything that's not a :func:`meta command<voxelbotutils.checks.meta_command>`, not an :func:`owner only command<discord.ext.commands.is_owner>`, and has its :attr:`add_slash_command<voxelbotutils.Command.add_slash_command>` attribute set to `True` - as is the default) as slash commands.
+One of the inbuilt cogs in VBU adds the :code:`!addslashcommands` owner-only command, which attempts to automatically add all public commands as slash commands.

+A public command needs all of the three:

+* It can't be a :func:`meta command<voxelbotutils.checks.meta_command>`.
+* It can't be an :func:`owner only command<discord.ext.commands.is_owner>` command.
+* It needs its :attr:`add_slash_command<voxelbotutils.Command.add_slash_command>` attribute set to `True` (as is the default).

-To [attempt to] add all of your commands as slash commands, run the :code:`!addslashcommands` command in your code, and the bot will attempt to convert all of your arguments and bulk-add the commands to Discord.
-If this conversion fails, you'll be given a straight traceback of the error instead of anything interpreted, so you can see exactly where the issue stems from.
+Running the :code:`!addslashcommands` command will make your bot attempt to convert all of your arguments and bulk-add the commands to Discord.
+If this conversion fails, you'll be given a traceback of the error so you can see exactly where the issue stems from.

 Most issues stem from using :class:`discord.ext.commands.Greedy`, misordering your optional arguments (they must appear at the end), using even *slightly* complex group commands, and using converters that don't stem from a commonly converted types (though in this instance you can add a :code:`SLASH_COMMAND_ARG_TYPE` attribute being an instance of :class:`voxelbotutils.ApplicationCommandOptionType` to your converter for the bot to use).